 Please do not hesitate to contact us by email or phone on 01248 388453 if you would like to discuss your circumstances or an offer you have received in more detail.

-- Psychology with Forensic Psychology (3 blwyddyn)
+- Marketing with Psychology (3 blwyddyn)

 - Almaeneg gyda Seicoleg BA (Anrhydedd) (4 blwyddyn)

 - Astudiaethau Plentyndod ac Ieuenctid a Seicoleg BA (Cydanrhydedd) (3 blwyddyn)

 - Cymdeithaseg a Seicoleg BA (Cyd-Anrhydedd) (3 blwyddyn)

 - Ffrangeg gyda Seicoleg BA (Anrhydedd) (4 blwyddyn)